MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 produced from a stabilised staged ledger from the preceding network.
 This is, we define a point in time (slot) where the network continues to operate but with no "activity".
-In detail, after this slot, the network continues to produce blocks but without including any transactions, and ensuring any fees paid are 0.
+In detail, after this slot, the network continues to produce blocks but without including any transactions, sets coinbase fees to zero, and ensures there are no fees for snark work, by including no snark work in the block.
 This will run for a certain number of slots, after which the network will stop producing blocks.
 This will allow the network to stabilise and produce a new genesis ledger from the last ledger produced by the network.